szczyglis-dev/ultimate-chain-parser/README.md

 ## Renderer

 Renderers are responsible for displaying the output.
-There are a few base renderers included in the package, but you can create yours very easily.
+There are a few base renderers included in the package, but you can easily create your own.

-Renderers are located in `Szczyglis\ChainParser\Renderer` namespace.
+Renderers are located in the `Szczyglis\ChainParser\Renderer` namespace.

-### Included renderers:
+### Included renderers

-**TextRenderer** - parses output into txt/html format
+**TextRenderer** - parses output into TXT/HTML format

-**ConsoleRenderer** - sends output to console
+**ConsoleRenderer** - sends output to the console

-### How to create your own renderer:
+### How to create your own renderer

-- implement interface `Szczyglis\ChainParser\Contract\RendererInterface`
+- implement the interface `Szczyglis\ChainParser\Contract\RendererInterface`
-- optionally extend abstract helper class `Szczyglis\ChainParser\Helper\AbstractRenderer`
+- optionally extend the abstract helper class `Szczyglis\ChainParser\Helper\AbstractRenderer`
-- set renderer using `setRenderer()` method
+- set the renderer using `setRenderer()` method

-### Example:
+### Example

 ```php
 <?php